vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 (6) Jyotiṣa-Astronomy: the Rg-Jyotiṣa is ascribed to one Lagadha, of whom nothing is known.

-Only the sixth Vedanga or Jyotisa interests us, though there are occasional references to the calendar in all Sätra literatures.
+Only the sixth Vedanga or Jyotisa interests us, though there are occasional references to the calendar in all Sātra literatures.

 Age of the Vedic Literature *